canonical/ubuntu-boards-documentation/how-to/qemu-riscv.rst

 Limitations
 ===========

-* In Ubuntu 22.04 the number of virtual CPUs is limited to 8 in QEMU and in the Linux kernel.
+* The number of virtual CPUs was limited to 8 before QEMU 7.0.
+The limit was raised in QEMU 7.0 to 512.